EVA HAMILTON MBE

 Key4Life’s 7-step model is tackling the root causes and not just the symptoms of re-offending.
 Our independent research study has highlighted the notable impact of Key4Life in developing emotional resilience and employability skills.

-We are delighted with the ever-increasing movement of companies engaging with the Charity and are hugely grateful to Sir Mike Rake, Chairman of BT Group and Patron of Key4Life, for tirelessly challenging corporate Britain to help these young men onto a new path through mentoring, work tasters, and ultimately to assist them in finding and sustaining long-term employment in order to create a new future.
+We are delighted with the ever-increasing movement of companies engaging with the Charity and are hugely grateful to Sir Mike Rake, Former Chairman of BT Group and Patron of Key4Life, for tirelessly challenging corporate Britain to help these young men onto a new path through mentoring, work tasters, and ultimately to assist them in finding and sustaining long-term employment in order to create a new future.

 HOW IT WORKS